This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-I'm really not one to follow food trends, so I hate jumping on the buddha/burrito/hippie bowls "bandwagon."
+I’m really not one to follow food trends, so I hate jumping on the buddha/burrito/hippie bowls “bandwagon.”
 Alas, here I am.
-Tropical Buddha Bowls with Plantains, Black Beans and Mango Salsa happened, and I've got to convince you to give my off-the-beaten-path version a try. 🙂
+These tropical buddha bowls with mango salsa happened, and I’ve got to convince you to give my off-the-beaten-path version a try. 🙂

 If you've followed me for any length of time, you are aware that I live on the border in McAllen, Texas.
 Tropical fruit is plentiful, inexpensive, and delicious!
 Plantains, avocado, and mango make a regular appearance at Andersen casa, and I've combined them in a unique and healthy "buddha bowl" recipe.
 I have included mango salsa, fried plantains, sliced avocado, and black beans with a bit of citrus and chipotle.
 YUM!